hypo69/hypo/docs/gemini/out/ru/consultant/src/scenario/README.md

 ```
 ```

 **Note:** The `...` placeholders in the original code are preserved.
-The improved code demonstrates better error handling and structure, but more complete functionality would require further development based on the complete `src.scenario` module's logic.
+The improved code demonStartes better error handling and structure, but more complete functionality would require further development based on the complete `src.scenario` module's logic.
 Import statements are adjusted to use appropriate methods from `src.utils` and `src.logger`, but those modules are not included in the given code snippet.
 For a complete solution, the missing functionality and parts of the module need to be implemented.